canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/index.md

 ---
 title: Get started
-description: Get started in minutes with Ubuntu Core on a supported board or in a virtual machine
+description: Your first steps, installing Ubuntu Core on a supported board or in a virtual machine
 ---

 # Get started